seekstar/blog/source/_posts/Draw/matplotlib学习笔记.md

 Whether the legend should be drawn on a patch (frame).

+- `handlelength`: float, default: `2.0`

+The length of the legend handles, in font-size units.

 - `handletextpad`: float, default: `0.8`

 The pad between the legend handle and text, in font-size units.